spaceskyentist/coding_setup_srshaver/step2_project_venv.md

 # Set up a Project and Virtual Environment (Recommended) 🧑‍💻👩‍💻👾

+This instruction guide will help you to create a new project within VS Code, and set up a new virtual environment.
+If you already have done this and would like to use your previously created project (stored somewhere, e.g., on GitHub), then proceed to step 3: configure Git/GitHub.

 ## Step 1: Create Project Folder
 1. Open Terminal
 2. Create a folder/directory with a name of your choosing: